nex3/Archipelago/worlds/dark_souls_3/docs/locations_en.md

   three Pyromancy Tomes that he accepts.

 * **Yoel** won't die until you get five levels of hollowing.

+The following NPCs quests are supported as well in "All" mode:

 * **Yuria** can't be killed until after you've married Anri.
 No Fire Keeper Soul is available, so you can't fail her quest by reversing your hollowing.